jerry-enebeli/grpc-rest-gateway/README.md

 gRPC sounds like a promising tool, but it's adoption rate is not as wide as REST or GraphQl.

-gRPC to Rest aim to provide an easy to use http gateway that service HTTP+JSON to your gRPC services.
+grpc-rest-gateway aim to provide an easy to use http gateway that service HTTP+JSON to your gRPC services.

-gRPC to rest is a service written in Golang that converts gRPC proto file to rest apis.
+grpc-rest-gateway is a service written in Golang that converts gRPC proto file to rest apis.

-gRPC to rest serves as a gateway between a rest client, and a gRPC service.
+grpc-rest-gateway serves as a gateway between a rest client, and a gRPC service.

 # Get Started